mxfoyster/UsingRealData1/README.md

 The bar chart is up and working, so it's a start!

+## More Charts added

+I now have a line chart to show the data a bit clearer.
+This is an improvement but the week by week variations made it difficult to visualise the data.
+With that in mind, belwo this I have a bar chart by month. **NOTE** Improvement needed here as different months have a different number of weeks.
+Therefore, I will have to go back and average the data according to the number of weeks to get a more accurate picture.

+There have been some improvements to the menu and other areas!

 ## Problem with Github Push

 There is a potential problem.
 When pushing the data file, it decided to replace our `lf`'s with `crlf`'s.
 Therefore, if anyone clones this and uses the datafile as is, I am doubtful it will parse correctly!
 You can always download your own?